What is an Asset Class? Understanding Capital Markets

 Equities Asset Class

-Description: Shares in a company that is publicly listed.
+Description: Shares in a publicly listed company.

-Typology: Ordinary, preference, class, non-voting, etc.
+Typology: Ordinary, preference, class, non-voting.

 Risk: Company performance and market risk.